VGE - Vertical Grading Editor

 Add Sampling

-Click on this button to add extra sampling (chainages) to the string.
+Click on this button to add extra sampling (stations) to the string.
 Full details in the Add Extra Sections form.

 Control Surface Display